abseil/abseil.github.io/docs/cpp/guides/hash.md

-This library is designed to be used as a replacement for [`std::hash`](http://en.cppreference.com/w/cpp/utility/hash) and the various other hash functors used in google3.
+This library is designed to be used as a replacement for [`std::hash`](http://en.cppreference.com/w/cpp/utility/hash) and the various other hash functors used in Abseil.
 It provides several advantages over them:

 *   It can hash objects of almost any standard type, including `std::pair`, `std::tuple`, and most standard containers